-Grant Requests

 Committee Reports

 Garden Club- Ellen Greenway presented: Thanks to Holt for building the shed!
 We now have a sink in the garden for handwashing.
 Need volunteers in the garden (need to fill out OSD volunteer application first).
 Opening up all recesses to volunteers.
 A flag on the garden will signal the garden is open for students, volunteers can put up flag when they are in the garden.
 Newsletter and Facebook group.
 A desk will be set up in the school lobby with harvest from garden for families to take.
 Committee meeting will be held for Garden committee tomorrow, future meetings will be announced via Facebook page.